ykarabas-akamai/packer-plugin-googlecompute/.web-docs/components/builder/googlecompute/README.md

    }
    ```

+- `image_source_disk` (string) - The name of the disk that should be used to create an image.
+Defaults to the
+  value of the `disk_name` setting if not set.

 - `instance_name` (string) - A name to give the launched instance.
 Beware that this must be unique.
   Defaults to `packer-{{uuid}}`.